 The Truth About SAP Being Finished on Oracle

 Brightwork broke the story of SAP extending its partnership with Oracle in the article How SAP Changed its Strategy on HANA and Oracle.
-SAP extended its partnership with Oracle several years after the statements by Jon Appleby being finished with Oracle.
+SAP continued its collaboration with Oracle several years after the statements by Jon Appleby being finished with Oracle.

 Secondly, HANA has seen far slower growth than SAP expected, as is covered in the article How Popular is SAP HANA?, HANA is not a particularly popular database and over the past year or so has seen its popularity stagnate.
 The result: the vast majority of SAP applications will continue to use Oracle.